azurecitadel/azurecitadel.github.io/data-ai/azure-databricks-workshop.md

 In this section we will discuss about ways to work with Structured data within Azure Databricks.
 We will learn the nuances of Managed, Un-managed tables and how to integrate external metastores like Hive.

-This follows by a lab,

-In this lab you will learn how to create a managed table and work with Spark SQL
+Create a managed table and work with Spark SQL

 <a href="https://github.com/mabalija/azure-databricks-labs/tree/master/db-labs-03-sql-01-localtables" target="azuredocs">Azure Databricks - Managed Tables</a>